jmanuel1/personal-website/_drafts/the-uses-of-selenium.md

 currently adding automated tests for.
 If you open up the project, you see that there's a blue app header with three tabs.
 (Clicking on the tabs doesn't do anything).
 Before, I would test that the tabs exist and have the correct text by manually checking the page.
-Now, I use Selenium to perform that test.
+Now, I use Selenium to perform those tests.

 ## Learn more